Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Cincinnati and its opponents have scored at least 47 points -- this matchup's over/under -- only twice this year.
+- Cincinnati and its opponents have combined for 47 points -- this matchup's point total -- only two times this season.

-- Detroit's games have gone over 47 points in two opportunities this season.
+- Detroit has combined with its opponents to score more than 47 points in two games this season.

-- The two teams combine to score 42.4 points per game, 4.6 less than the over/under in this contest.
+- The combined points per game average of the two teams, 42.4, is 4.6 points fewer than Sunday's over/under.

-- This contest's total is 0.6 points lower than the 47.6 these two squads combine to give up per game in 2020.
+- The 47.6 points per game these two squads have allowed their opponents to score this season are 0.6 more than the 47 total in this contest.

 - Bengals games have an average total of 46.1 points this season, 0.9 fewer than Sunday's over/under.